-A USFWS species list was created for the project on June 4, 2018, most recently updated on November 19, 2019 (Appendix C), and used to identify target species for reconnaissance-level surveys for terrestrial plants and animals.
+A USFWS species list was created for the project on June 4, 2018, most recently updated on July 30, 2020 (Appendix C), and used to identify target species for reconnaissance-level surveys for terrestrial plants and animals.
 The project will require consultation with the USFWS under Section 7 of FESA.
 A Biological Assessment for the project was submitted to the USFWS on November 15, 2019, to initiate consultation under Section 7.
+The USFWS issued a Biological Opinion on October 30, 2020 (see Appendix C).